invertase/firebase-extensions/extensions/image-processing-api/README.md

 * Cloud Storage bucket for images: The Cloud Storage bucket where images that are to be processed are located.
 API requests with input urls or paths that are not inside this bucket will be dropped.

-* Allowed CORS origins.: A comma delimited value of allowed CORS origins.
+* Allowed CORS origins: A comma delimited value of allowed CORS origins.
 Use the default of '*' to allow all origins.
 This is useful to lockdown your API and only allow your own website to embed the images directly.
 Note this will not prevent non-browser requests from accessing your API.